 There are many possible reasons why you may be having this problem, but the most common cause is your user shell being corrupted either by some malware, applications, or system updates.

 The user shell manages various windows explorer functions like the taskbar, the desktop, and other user interface features.
-So, if you’re having this issue, is likely that some malware or incompatible system updates have managed to corrupt or change the value data of your user shell, hence certain explorer functions like desktop and taskbar tend to malfunction.
+So, if you’re having this issue, it is likely that some malware or incompatible system updates have managed to corrupt or change the value data of your user shell, hence certain explorer functions like desktop and taskbar tend to malfunction.

 Here we provide two possible ways to fix this problem.